-It’s not everyday you get to sit down with a fashion icon like Edward Enninful, W Magazine’s fashion and style director.
+It’s not everyday you get to sit down with a fashion icon like Edward Enninful, British Vogue’s new EIC.
 Enninful’s career spans twenty-five years in the fashion industry, and his touch – quite literally – turns everything to gold.

-Its no surprise that Beats by Dr. Dre placed Enninful at the helm for a fashion and music inspired short film (which premiered on the Beat billboard in Times Square on January 29th, and is being released worldwide this weekend) entitled, The Seven Deadly Sins of Edward Enninful.
+Its no surprise that Beats by Dr. Dre placed Enninful at the helm for a fashion and music inspired short film (which premiered on the Beat billboard in Times Square on January 29th) entitled, The Seven Deadly Sins of Edward Enninful.
 A celebration of Enniful’s twenty-five years in the industry – during which he has consistently blown us away by creating some of the most powerful and exciting images in fashion – the film features models such as Naomi Campbell and Kate Moss, who Enninful cites as having been major inspirations throughout his career.
 He chatted with us on everything from the future of publishing and the power of the image, to American pancakes…

 TNP: From start to finish, what would be your ideal food day?